 Wander a Cafe Street

 It's no secret that Korea is known for its cafes.
 So much so that there's practically one on every block.
-There are even entire streets dedicated to the caffeinated beverage that boast cafe after cafe, many of which have great patios or terraces that open in spring.
+There are even themed cafes, as well as entire streets dedicated to the caffeinated beverage that boast patios or terraces that open in spring.

 You don't need to look hard to locate said streets, and many, like Garosu-gil or Samcheongdong-gil are already quite famous.
 To get off the beaten path, make your way to Jukjeon Cafe Street in Bundang, or Seoraemaeul Cafe Street near Express Bus Terminal, both of which exude a sophisticated European atmosphere.